-■ Improving high availability by countering/preventing spoofing and amplification attacks
+Improving high availability by countering spoofing and amplification attacks

 Rooting out spoofing and amplification attacks is a significant challenge.
 With a minimum of effort parts of the current internet can be weaponised to attack other parts: there are old internet protocols that are still in common usage which will happily answer every request they get sent with an answer that can be over 4000 times larger.
 As long as spoofing can still happen, this means that attackers have a huge advantage over those that have to keep their systems up and running.
-In some cases, this requires rewriting otherwise well-functioning protocols and software.